one-loop/one-loop/README.md

 - 🌱 I’m currently learning everything (python, flutter, java C#, processing)
 - 👯 I’m looking to be more involved in the community
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw
+- ⚡ Fun fact: I love to read

-### Connect with me:

-- still working on this

 <br />